-Note 27 contains information about the assumptions and their risk factors relating to financial instruments.
-Other key sources of estimation uncertainty include the assessment of useful lives for depreciation of property, plant and equipment (see note 3(i)), calculation of the respective recoverable amount of railway network assets and intangible assets (see notes 3(l)(ii) and 35), assessment of provision for onerous contracts (see notes 3(v)(ii) and 36) and estimation of preoperating costs incurred by MTRCL for the planning and commissioning of the Hong Kong Section of the Guangzhou-Shenzhen-Hong Kong Express Rail Link and most likely to be reimbursed by the Corporation (see note 14).
+Note 26 contains information about the assumptions and their risk factors relating to financial instruments.
+Key sources of estimation uncertainty include the assessment of useful lives for depreciation of property, plant and equipment (see note 3(i)), calculation of the respective recoverable amount of railway network assets and intangible assets (see notes 3(l)(ii) and 34) and assessment of provision for onerous contracts (see notes 3(u)(ii) and 35).

-(b) Critical accounting judgements in applying the Group's accounting policies Critical accounting judgements in applying the Group's accounting policies include the classification of revenue and expenditure as capital or revenue in nature (see note 3(h)(i)), the classification of revenue and cost-recovery, transfers from construction in progress to property, plant and equipment (see note 3(m)), assessment of controlled subsidiaries and non-controlled entities (see note 3(c)), impairment of railway network assets and intangible assets (see note 35) and assessment of provision for onerous contracts (see note 36).
+(b) Critical accounting judgements in applying the Group's accounting policies

+Critical accounting judgements in applying the Group's accounting policies include the classification of revenue and expenditure as capital or revenue in nature (see note 3(h)), classification of revenue and cost-recovery, transfers from construction in progress to property, plant and equipment (see note 3(m)), assessment of controlled subsidiaries and non-controlled entities (see note 3(c)), impairment of railway network assets and intangible assets (see note 34) and assessment of provision for onerous contracts (see note 35).

-39 Possible impact of amendments, new standards and interpretations issued but not yet effective for the annual accounting year ended 31 December 2021
+38 Possible impact of amendments, new standards and interpretations issued but not yet effective for the annual accounting year ended 31 December 2022

-Up to the date of issue of these financial statements, the IASB and HKICPA have issued a number of amendments and a new standard which are not yet effective for the year ended 31 December 2021 and which have not been adopted in these financial statements.
+Up to the date of issue of these financial statements, the IASB and HKICPA have issued a number of new and amended standards which are not yet effective for the year ended 31 December 2022 and which have not been adopted in these financial statements.